ds-wizard/wizard-client-locales/README.md

 It is possible to contribute also directly to this GitHub repository via [Pull Request](https://docs.github.com/en/pull-requests).
 Simply edit or create `.po` file, commit and push it to your fork, and then submit the pull request.
 Please follow the repository structure that we keep here (described below).

+To stay consistent, please do not use any line wrap in gettext files.

 Another forms of contributions via GitHub such as issues with reports and suggestions are also highly appreciated.

 ### Community of DSW Translators